getcarina/getcarina.com/README.md

 Right now, file names are being prefixed with a number like `001-` to control their display order.
 This is not really maintainable and will probably change.

-Use the tutorial template (`/_tutorials/000-tutorial-template.md`) for creating new tutorials.
+Create new tutorials using the tutorial template (`/_tutorials/000-tutorial-template.md`).

+Create new references using the reference template (`/_references/000-reference-template.md`).

 ## Contact